TIMELINE

 RED LION INN

 The Red LIon Inn appears in the earliest county register of 1842.
 Due to its size it is thought that it may have also provided accommodation.
-The property is located on Nottingham Road close to the Griffydam/Peggs Green boundery
+The property is located on Nottingham Road close to the Griffydam/Peggs Green boundery and adjacent to the extension from the main Hinckley to Melbourne turnpike road.

 1849-1873